KL13NT/KL13NT/README.md

 I'm Nabil Tharwat, a software engineer, content creator, and mentor based in Cairo, Egypt.
 I started coding when I was 12 with VB, and now living in JS land.
 I love contributing to open source.
 Accessibility and performance are part of my eternal quest.

-I run a YouTube [channel] and a weekly podcast called [The Weekly Noob].
-I also founded an online community called [Valarium], make sure to check them out!
+I run a YouTube [channel] and a weekly [podcast][The Weekly Noob].
+I also founded an online community, [Valarium], make sure to check them out!

 ### Get in touch